grpc/proposal/A89-xds-cluster-metric-label.md

 ## Abstract

-Add a new optional label to per-call metrics containing the xDS cluster being used for the RPC.
+Add a new optional label to per-call metrics containing the "backend service" being used for the RPC.
+When using xDS, the backend service would be the xDS cluster name.

 ## Background